Credentialing and Re-Credentialing Requirements

 - Parking spaces, including van-accessible space(s), are accessible.
 Pathways have curb ramps between the parking lot, office and at drop-off locations.

 - Patient Areas Members can get to and use all common areas and equipment with or without help.

 - Patient Diagnostic and Treatment Use Patients are able to access and use testing and treatment areas, and equipment.

 - The restroom is accessible, has doors wide enough to accommodate a wheelchair/scooter and are easy to open.
 The restroom is large enough for a wheelchair/scooter to turn around and close the door.
 The restroom has grab rails which allows a transfer from the wheelchair to the toilet.
 Toilet paper is easy to reach.
 The sink is accessible and the faucets and soap are easy to reach and us

 - Exam Table/Scale.
 There is a height-adjustable exam table.
 There is enough room next to the exam table for a wheelchair/scooter user to approach, park and transfer or be assisted onto the exam table.
 There is a weight scale with a platform that can accommodate a wheelchair/scooter and the patient.

-- A statement informing enrollees that they are entitled to language interpreter services at no cost, including information on how to obtain interpretation services.
+- A statement informing enrollees that they are entitled to language assistance services at no cost, including information on how to obtain oral interpretation and written translation services.

 - A statement informing enrollees that they are entitled to full and equal access to covered services, including enrollees with disabilities as required under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.